 The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first year of college.
-This course prepares students for the Advanced Placement Exam, which may all them to earn college credit while in high school.
+This course prepares students for the Advanced Placement Exam, which may allow them to earn college credit while in high school.
 As a result, this course is a rigorous study of chemistry focused on lab-work and depth of understanding of topics.
-The coursework is centered around four "Big Ideas" described in the AP Chemistry curriculum framework provided by the College Board.
-The laboratory experience includes a combination of sic science practices.
 At least 25% of class time is to be spent engaged in laboratory activities.